Skip to content

 • Understand how young people's previous experiences and present emotions can be communicated through behaviour and have the competence and skills to interpret these and develop positive relationships with young people;

-• Hosts are provided with supervision and support by the Service to help you understand and manage your own feelings and responses to the behaviour and emotions of young people, and to help young people to do the same;
+• Providers are given supervision and support by the Service to help you understand and manage your own feelings and responses to the behaviour and emotions of young people, and to help young people to do the same;

 • De-escalate confrontations with or between young people:

-• Have the skills to recognise incidents or indications of bullying and how to deal with them; and
+• Understand and communicate to young people that bullying is unacceptable; Have the skills to recognise incidents or indications of bullying and how to deal with them;

 • That each young person is encouraged to build and maintain positive relationships with others.

-Hosts should at all times endeavour to:
+Providers should at all times endeavour to:

 • Understand factors that affect young people's motivation to behave in a socially acceptable way to enable them to respond to each young person’s individual behaviour;